Bayesian optimization: Solution methods

-maximized using a numerical optimization technique, such as Newton's Method or quasi-Newton methods like the Broyden–Fletcher–Goldfarb–Shanno algorithm.
+maximized using a numerical optimization technique, such as Newton's method or quasi-Newton methods like the Broyden–Fletcher–Goldfarb–Shanno algorithm.

 Applications

-The approach has been applied to solve a wide range of problems, including learning to rank, computer graphics and visual design, robotics, sensor networks, automatic algorithm configuration, automatic machine learning toolboxes, reinforcement learning, planning, visual attention, architecture configuration in deep learning, static program analysis, experimental particle physics, chemistry, material design, and drug development.
+The approach has been applied to solve a wide range of problems, including learning to rank, computer graphics and visual design, robotics, sensor networks, automatic algorithm configuration, automatic machine learning toolboxes, reinforcement learning, planning, visual attention, architecture configuration in deep learning, static program analysis, experimental particle physics, quality-diversity optimization, chemistry, material design, and drug development.

+Bayesian optimization has been applied in the field of facial recognition.
+The performance of the Histogram of Oriented Gradients (HOG) algorithm, a popular feature extraction method, heavily relies on its parameter settings.
+Optimizing these parameters can be challenging but crucial for achieving high accuracy.
+A novel approach to optimize the HOG algorithm parameters and image size for facial recognition using a Tree-structured Parzen Estimator (TPE) based Bayesian optimization technique has been proposed.
+This optimized approach has the potential to be adapted for other computer vision applications and contributes to the ongoing development of hand-crafted parameter-based feature extraction algorithms in computer vision.